otaviomacedo/aws-batch-simulator/README.md

 ## Using other distributions

-Although the Markov process is the most commonly used to model queueing systems, your particular use case may be better modeled by some process.
+Although the Markov process is the most commonly used to model queueing systems, your particular use case may be better modeled by some other process.
 For example, in many applications, batch jobs are triggered periodically by some scheduler like [cron].
 The service time may still be exponentially distributed, but the inter-arrival time is now deterministic.
-To model these situations, use the lower-level API provided by the _general_ process:
+To model these situations, use the lower-level API provided by the `general` process:

 ```ts
 const simulator = BatchSimulator.general(stack);